haohaodu/iBookLite/README.md

 # iBookLite
+Purpose: to implement an online bookstore checkout system
-- a small bookstore checkout system programmed to experiment with java
+- mimic a real-time cart checkout systems

+Technologies Used:
+- Java, SQL, Postgres

+Update README as progress continues